laruence/yar/README.md

 ## Introduction

-Yar is a RPC framework which aims to provide a simple and easy way to do communication between PHP applications

-It has the ability to concurrently call multiple remote services.
+Yar is a RPC framework which provides a simple and easy way to do communication between PHP applications, it also offers an ability to concurrently call multiple remote services.

 ## Features
 - Fast, Easy, Simple